Teach Your Kids the Art of Plant Care With Our Special-Edition “Grow-How Kits” to Benefit Detroit School

 It’s safe to say that spring 2020 will be a little different than years past.
 While the seasons will turn as normal, our future remains a bit of a question mark as we continue to fight the Coronavirus pandemic.
 This is an especially challenging time for young kids, who are not only transitioning to virtual learning but may not understand why they can’t spend time with friends and extended family members.

 In an effort to provide families with safe, educational, at-home-friendly activities, we’re launching a special-edition Grow-How Kit.
-Designed for adults and children alike, the set includes a small Bloomscape Philodendron Heartleaf plant, a propagation kit, downloadable plant coloring cards, and an exclusive plant care workshop led by Plant Mom Joyce Mast and her grandchildren.
+Designed for adults and children alike, the set includes a small Bloomscape Philodendron Heartleaf plant, a propagation kit, downloadable plant coloring cards, and an exclusive plant care workshop.
 Whether you’ve been meaning to teach your kids about the joys of plant care, or are simply looking for an educational activity, this $75 kit will meet all your needs.

 Best of all, we’re donating $20 from each Grow-How Kit to Detroit Prep, a free public elementary school located on Detroit’s East Side.
 Like so many organizations in the area, the Detroit Prep community has been deeply affected by COVID-19 as kids spend time apart from classmates and teachers and adjust to virtual learning.
 Our donations will provide students with at-home school supplies so they can successfully continue their studies during this uncertain time.